pbsinclair42/AlexaGitHub/README.md

 - Get most recent commit to repo ✓
 - Get most recent activity of repo ✓ though only push events have decent blurb
 - Get open issues of repo ✓
-- Get number of open pull requests on repo
+- Get open pull requests on repo ✓
 - Get number of followers to repo
 - Stalk a user by username
 - Get profanity